wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 2.7.10 [04/25/2013] =

 * New - Support for Facebook Secret Groups
-* Improvement - Import Button is availabe even if no networks configured.
+* Improvement - Import Button is available even if no networks configured.
 * Improvement - "Include/Exclude Wordpress Pages and Custom Post Types" is now a list of checkboxes.
 * Bug Fix - Google+ Community Postings
 * Bug Fix - Unselected user types were still be able to autopost from front end.